sanskrit-today/sanskrit-hub/learning/certificate-courses.md

 1. ### [Sanskrit Academy Courses](https://sanskritacademy.net/)
     Sanskrit Academy is attached to Osmania University, Hyderabad and offers online courses in spoken Sanskrit including Deeksha I, II, III and IV, Bhagavadgitavargah (diploma course) and Sanksheparamayanam (level 3 certificate course).
 Diploma courses in Sahityam and Vyakaranam are also available, each lasting three months.

+1. ### [KKSU](www.kksu.org) - Kulaguru Kalidasa Sanskrit University Nagpur
+    The university has been named after the great poet and scholar.
+It is a general university with affiliated colleges.
+The KKSU Nagpur courses include Diploma, BA, MA, PGD, MPhil, etc. in subjects like Sanskrit, Vedic Studies, Yoga, Ayurveda, Astrology, Music, Dance etc. It has an ODL centre.
+Open and distance learning centre.
+The following are offered.
+    * Diploma in Sanskrit Agam
+    * Diploma in Sanskrit Journalism and Mass Communication
+    * Diploma in Yoga Application
+    * Certificate Course in Spoken Sanskrit
+    * Certificate Course in Sanskrit Writing
+    * Certificate Course in Jyotish
+    * Certificate Course in Vastushastra
+    * Certificate Course in Bhagvadgeeta
+    * Foundation Course in Spoken Sanskrit
+    * Foundation Course in Yoga Deeksha